randomstring/weasleyclockd/README.md

 servos](https://www.servocity.com/hs-785hb-servo) controlled by a [Servo Hat](https://www.adafruit.com/product/2327).

+Updates for hand positions are recieved via MQTT messages.
+I use Home Assistant to determine the location of each person and update the state.
+Home Assistant sends a MQTT message on the **weasleyclock** topic for each person.
+The **weasleyclockd** sends a update request message when it connects to Home Assistant using a **weasleyclock/UPDATE** request.

 ## Server Hat

 Follow these instructions to setup your servo HAT and install the